-The image can also be shrunk even futher using the minimize\size plugin.
+In order to reduce the size of the image, it is highly recommend to make use of the minimize_size plugin.
 With optimal settings a 64-bit jessie image can be whittled down to 81.95 MB (built on Dec 13th 2015 with manifests/examples/docker/jessie-minimized.yml).